Pointe aux Barques Light: Michigan Historical Marker

-The Point aux Barques Lighthouse and Lifesaving Station aided mariners for over a century, beginning in 1847.
+The Pointe aux Barques Lighthouse and Lifesaving Station aided mariners for over a century, beginning in 1847.
 That year the U.S. Lighthouse Service built the first lighthouse on this site to mark the turning point of Lake Huron into Saginaw Bay and to warn of shallow waters.
 Catherine Shook became Michigan’s first female light keeper when she took over for her husband, Peter, after he drowned in 1849.
-In 1857, the lighthouse and dwelling were replaced with the present 89 foot tower and attached house.
+In 1857, the lighthouse and dwelling were replaced with the present 89-foot tower and attached house.
 In 1908, the brick assistant keeper’s house was built.
 The lighthouse was fully automated in 1934.
 Five years later, the last keeper retired, and the lifesaving station, made up of 15 buildings, was decommissioned.

 Pointe aux Barques today

-The 1857 tower and attached keepers dwelling remain intact, along with the 1908 assistant keeper's dwelling and a round, iron oil house.
+Following automation, the lighthouse grounds were turned over to Huron County.
+The transfer was completed in June, 2003.
+The 1857 tower and attached keeper's dwelling remain intact, along with the 1908 assistant keeper's dwelling, an 1892 oil house, and a 1908 outhouse.
 The keeper's dwelling is home to a museum.
 One room contains memorabilia of the lighthouse, its history, and keepers.
 Many original documents and pictures are on display.
-Another room interprets the many ship wrecks that lie under the local waters.
+The light's original Third Order Fresnel lens has been returned to the museum.
+Another room interprets the many shipwrecks that lie under the local waters.
+The tower continues to be an active aid to navigation and is open to the public only a few times during the season.

-Following automation, the lighthouse grounds were turned over to Huron County.
-The transfer was completed in June, 2003.
-The tower is an active aid to navigation and is not open to the public.
-A camp ground was established near the light station in the area where an 1876 United States Life Saving Service (USLSS) station had been located.